 Master Sokaku Takeda

-Aikijutsu is at the heart of Morihei Ueshiba O'Sensei's teachings of the art of Aikido!
+Aikijutsu is at the heart of Morihei Ueshiba's teachings of the art of Aikido!

-Daito-ryu Aiki-jujutsu, is a Japanese martial art that became widely known in the early 20th century by Sokaku Takeda, who had extensive training in several martial arts.
+Daito-ryu Aiki-jujutsu, a Japanese martial art that became widely known in the early 20th century by Sokaku Takeda, who had extensive training.

 Although the school's traditions claim to extend back centuries in Japanese history there are no known records regarding the ryu before Takeda.

 Whether he is regarded as the restorer or founder of the art, the known history of Daito-ryu begins with Sokaku Takeda.
 Perhaps the most famous student of Takeda was Morihei Ueshiba, the founder of aikido.

 Sokaku Takeda's third son, Tokimune Takeda, became the headmaster of the art in 1943.
-Tokimune taught what he called Daito-ryu Aikibudo, an art that included the sword techniques of the Ono-ha Itto-ryu along with the traditional techniques of Aikijutsu.
+Tokimune taught what he called Daito-ryu Aikibudo, an art that included sword techniques of Ono-ha Itto-ryu with traditional Aikijutsu.

 It was also under Tokimune's headmastership that modern dan rankings were first created and awarded to the students of Daito-ryu.